Skip to content

 • Be on time to set-up your stall.

-• DO NOT exceed the number of stall volunteers as stated on each event stall application form.
+• DO NOT exceed the number of stall volunteers as stated on each event stallholder guide provides by the Guild.

 • Accept defeat: If you’ve pitched your club to a potential member and they aren’t interested, let them go and don’t make them remember you because you hassled them for too long.
 Don’t follow them.